nileshdattatraykedare/vuejs-expressjs-poc-example/README.md

 * Name
 * Email
 * Phone
+* product (name of the product on which the user clicked apply on)

 When a user clicks on submit button, it should submit the data to the fronend app.